Organic, Vegan, Gluten-Free, Keto-Friendly

 Traditionally, native medicine practitioners and herbalists have recommended maca for stimulating and regulating the endocrine system.

-Foods Alive organic maca root powder, which has a somewhat nutty taste blends well with cereal, ice cream, juice, milk, yogurt, pie, cake, smoothies, cookie fillings, and desserts, and can be added to a variety of other recipes.
+- Foods Alive organic maca root powder, which has a somewhat nutty, malt-like taste that blends well with cereal, ice cream, juice, milk, yogurt, pie, cake, smoothies, cookie fillings, and desserts, and can be added to a variety of other recipes.
 2-3 tsp per day is the suggested use of the powder.

 Raw Maca Powder*